h-griffin/learning-journal/growth-mindset.md

-# learning-journal
-A place to learn, or take notes.

 ## **Growth Mindset**
 Growth mindset is having an **attitude willing to learn,** and develop new skills.
 Growth mindset is the ability to recodnize the learning process, and *be persistent through challenges*.